 “Take care and tempt not the fates.“

 One of the first videogames I ever played was Dragon Warrior.
 Somehow, at four years old, I managed to enjoy the game.
-I suppose that, when I could barely read, the story seemed pretty interesting.
+I imagine the story seemed pretty interesting, considering I could barely read.
 It probably helped that I could fill in the massive plot holes and incredibly boring gameplay through the power of my imagination, and I did like knights and dragons and stuff when I was a little dood.

 The music actually isn’t too bad, however.
 It was mostly decently composed, and it has a clean sound to it, although there are the requisite ear-bleeding tunes thrown in to meet release standards.
 Overall, it is pretty much on par with other games of the time.

 There are other minor annoyances, as well.
-For example, button presses are only polled once or twice every second.
-This means that tapping a button will not achieve the desired result.
+For example, button presses are only polled two or three times every second.
+This means that tapping a button once will not achieve the desired result.
 You have to hold the button down until the game registers that it is being pressed.
 If you hold the button down, however, it may register twice and send you too far or enter you into another menu.
-A small problem, but considering the rest of the game, all of the little problems add up.
+A small problem, but considering the rest of the game, the little problems begin to add up.

-So, overall, the game isn’t very fun.
-The vague story is drawn out over tedious and poorly defined sidequests, requiring you to slowly traverse the gameworld, fighting random battles every step of the way.
+So, overall, the game just isn’t fun.
+The vague story is drawn out over tedious and poorly-defined sidequests, requiring you to slowly traverse the gameworld, fighting random battles every step of the way.
 And, as if there aren’t enough random battles to begin with, much of the game is spent seeking them out in order to level up or buy equipment.
 Not a lot has changed in the world of JRPGs.